Updated May 24, 2021.

 1. Initial Franchise/Development Fee: $4,250 to $42,500

 - The Initial Franchise Fee is generally $42,500 for an Anytime Fitness center franchise.
 However, Anytime Fitness charges other Initial Franchise Fees in certain specific circumstances.

 2. Travel and Living Expenses While Training: $325 to $3,250

 - The person you designate as the “Principal Operator” of your business must attend mandatory initial training in Woodbury, Minnesota or such other place Anytime Fitness may designate.
 In addition, if your Principal Operator is not a Principal Owner, then a Principal Owner must also attend and complete this training to the company’s satisfaction before you open your Anytime Fitness center.

 - While Anytime Fitness does not charge for this training, you do have to pay your travel and living expenses while you attend the training.

 3. Real Estate and Improvements: $32,971 to $329,713

 - Anytime Fitness’s estimate assumes you must pay only the first month’s rent and a security deposit equal to another month’s rent.

 - The Anytime Fitness franchise model is based on minimizing overhead expenses, including real estate costs.

 - A lower cost center is one that would require fewer leasehold improvements and fewer equipment expenditures.

 - Moderate and higher cost fitness centers may require extensive interior renovations and additional equipment.
 The above figures do not include extensive renovations.

 - Anytime Fitness assumes the general contractor will include permitting fees in the construction costs.

 - You may be required to participate in Anytime Fitness’s “Construction Management Services” program offered through its approved vendor to oversee the construction of your Anytime Fitness center.

-- At this time, participation in the Construction Management Services program is optional, and the $8,500 cost is included in the high range estimates.
+- At this time, participation in the Construction Management Services program is optional, but Anytime Fitness has included the $8,500 cost in the high range estimates.